davefancher/ReactReduxWorkshop/Outline.md

 <hr />

-## Part 2: Our First React Project (Setup)
+## Part 2: My First React Project (Overview & Setup)

+Throughout the workshop we'll gradually build out an application that allows us to interact with some data from [An API of Ice and Fire](https://anapioficeandfire.com/).
+The application will be a great foundation for continuing study as it will be loaded with examples of how to accomplish a variety of tasks with React and Redux.

+*Demo: The finished app*

-The initial setup for a React application can be a bit tedious but it's important to see how the various packages work together to make our application work.
+The initial setup for a React application can be a bit tedious but it's important to see how the various packages interact to make our application work.
 There are some tools such as ```create-react-app``` to automate some of this but since it's only necessary once per project we'll take the time to walk through the process today.

 ### Initialize a repository